-[ CAS 21 21) Phenotypic and genotypic aspects of antimicrobial resistance Project in porcine Pasteurella multocida Dr Lida Omaleki Pasteurella multocida is associated with porcine respiratory disease complex, a disease complex that is associated with high morbidity and mortality.
-In Australia P. multocida has been regarded a secondary pathogen, however, research has shown Dr Conny Turni that it can also be a primary pathogen.
+21) Phenotypic and genotypic aspects of antimicrobial resistance in porcine Pasteurella multocida

+Pasteurella multocida is associated with porcine respiratory disease complex, a disease complex that is associated with high morbidity and mortality.
+In Australia P. multocida has been regarded a secondary pathogen, however, research has shown that it can also be a primary pathogen.
 Not much is known about the antimicrobial resistance, especially the resistance genes.
 The last survey of antimicrobial resistance in P. multocida was done in 2014.
 A further study was done in that year to look at the antimicrobial resistance genes of 20 isolates of P. multocida via PCR and the whole genome of one isolate was explored.
 This project seeks to address the gaps in our knowledge.
 Our laboratory is the national reference center for this pathogen and holds an extensive culture collection from around Australia.
-A representative set of isolates will be screened by a standardized phenotypic method for antimicrobial resistance look at this project will be an important support tool for the Australian pig industry.
-Advisor(s) contact Dr Lida Omaleki, I.omaleki@uq.edu.au +61 7 344 32576 Associate Advisor: Dr Conny Turni, c.turni1@uq.edu.au +61 7 344 32463 Location EcoSciences Precinct, Dutton Park Webpage https://researchers.uq.edu.au/researcher/2477 Useful majors Biochemistry & Molecular Biology / Bioinformatics / Microbiology
+A representative set of isolates will be screened by a standardized phenotypic method for antimicrobial resistance.
+Isolates that show resistance will then be screened for resistance genes, principally by PCR but also by whole genome sequencing.
+The knowledge gained from this project will be an important support tool for the Australian pig industry.

+Advisor(s) contact Dr Lida Omaleki, I.omaleki@uq.edu.au Associate Advisor: Dr Conny Turni, c.turni1@uq.edu.au Associate Advisor: Dr. Noman Naseem: m.naseem@uq.edu.au Location EcoSciences Precinct, Dutton Park Webpage https://researchers.uq.edu.au/researcher/2477 Useful majors Biochemistry & Molecular Biology / Bioinformatics / Microbiology